sheffieldjordan/sp18-lab03/README.md

 # Attack the Auction
-Welcome to lab03.
-In this assignment you'll be getting acclimated with external calls, inheritance, and smart contract security.

-## Homework Instructions
-Your task is to complete both `BadAuction.sol` and `GoodAuction.sol` such that they are each, respectively, vulnerable and protected from three specific security vulnerabilities.
-Notice that both contracts inherit from `AuctionInterface.sol`.

 The contracts `Poisoned.sol` and `NotPoisoned.sol` are players in an adversarial system.
 Both can conduct external calls to the auctions in order to place bids and lower their bid if they are the current highest bidder.
-While `NotPoisoned.sol` will act as expected, `Poisoned.sol` will attempt to take advantage of one of `BadAuction.sol`'s security vulnerabilities. **You Should NOT Change These Contracts**
+While `NotPoisoned.sol` will act as expected, `Poisoned.sol` will attempt to take advantage of one of `BadAuction.sol`'s security vulnerabilities.

-Implement both auctions in order to demonstrate your understanding of what makes smart contracts vulnerable and how to secure them.

-**All work should be done in _contracts/BadAuction.sol_ and _contracts/GoodAuction.sol_**

 ## Baisc Rules
 * In any situation, a bidder with a lower or the same bid than the current highest bidder should have no effect on the contract